jmduea/jmduea/README.md

 <h2> Hi my name is Jon Duea, welcome to my github profile!</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Solving problems, finding new and innovative solutions, solving the unsolvable.
+🤔 I am a problem solver who enjoys finding new and innovative solutions to challenging problems. </br>
-- 🎓 &nbsp; Studying Software Development at The Tech Academy.
+🎓 Currently studying Software Development at The Tech Academy to expand my knowledge and skills in the field. </br>
-- 🌱 &nbsp; Learning more about all things tech.
+🌱 Always eager to learn more about all things tech and staying up-to-date with the latest advancements. </br>
-- ✍️ &nbsp; Gaming and mod development to make the games I play even better.
+✍️ In my free time, I enjoy gaming and mod development to make the games I play even more enjoyable.

 <h3> 🛠 &nbsp;Tech Stack</h3>